Why being busy is killing your career progress

 But being busy is not the same as doing work that is effective, of importance and moving the needle forward.

 When Julie first came to me she was exhausted.
-She was working long hours, meeting the monthly deadlines for the core requirements of her role but she knew that it wasn’t enough.
+She was working long hours, meeting the monthly deadlines for the core requirements of her role but she knew it wasn’t enough.

 Her career had plateaued, she had been overlooked for a promotion and she had lost the sense of achievement that comes with making a significant contribution.